Do you know the best-kept secret about school? The teachers look forward to breaks more than the kids!!!

 We’ve already mentioned that flights and hotels are more expensive during peak travel times, but this is especially true for major Spring Break destinations.

-Not only is Spring Break a high-volume travel time, but the most popular vacation spots tend to sell out quickly, further driving up the cost.
+Not only is Spring Break a high-volume travel time, but the most popular vacation spots (think Orlando, Hawaii, or Mexico) tend to sell out quickly, further driving up the cost.
 This is a classic case of supply and demand.
 If the demand is high and the supply is low, the cost is also high.

 However, you can combat the Spring Break supply and demand problem by choosing a destination off the beaten path.

 Yep, destinations in the Caribbean, Mexico, California, Hawaii, and Florida all top the list of popular Spring Break spots, and will cost you the most.
 Resort destinations such as Disneyland and Universal Studios are also more expensive since they are targeted toward kids and families (the majority of Spring Breakers).

 Unfortunately, warm, tropical, and resort-style destinations just don’t offer a good bang for your buck during peak travel times, including Spring Break.